top of page

 2. Acne - Castor oil is rich in ricinoleic acid, which fights off the acne-causing bacteria.
 A 2011 study in India found it effective against both gram-positive and gram-negative bacteria.

-3. Fades blemish scars - The fatty acids penetrate deep into scar tissue
+* Fades blemish scars - The fatty acids penetrate deep into scar tissue

 and plump it out while encouraging the growth of healthy tissue around it.

-4. Promotes hair growth - Castor oil boosts blood circulation to the
+* Promotes hair growth - Castor oil boosts blood circulation to the

-fatty acids that are responsible for healthy hair.
-It also helps reduce split ends,
+follicles, leading to faster hair growth.
+The oil also has omega-9 essential fatty acids that are responsible for healthy hair.
+It also helps reduce split ends, controls hair breakage, and moisturizes your hair.

-5. Treats Scalp Infections - Scalp infection can cause major hair problems like
+* Treats Scalp Infections - Scalp infection can cause major hair problems like

 bald patches, dandruff, and an itchy scalp.
-Castor oil is antifungal and antibacterial,
+Castor oil is anti fungal and antibacterial, and can fight the pathogens causing the infection.

-7. Disinfects wounds - The antimicrobial properties make it effective for treating and relieving pain in minor cuts and scratches.
+3. Disinfects wounds - The antimicrobial properties make it effective for treating and relieving pain in minor cuts and scratches.

-8. Lungs – Clears phlegm from the lungs.
+4. Lungs – Clears phlegm from the lungs.
 Place on chest with a flannel cloth then covered with plastic then place a heating pad on top.

-8. Prevents Premature Graying – The application of castor oil is a popular method to prevent premature graying.
+5. Prevents Premature Graying – The application of castor oil is a popular method to prevent premature graying.
 It helps your hair retain its pigment, and delays your hair turning gray or white.

-10. Anti-Inflammatory – In a 2000 study of the effects of ricinoleic acid on inflammation, researchers found it exerted “capsaicin-like” anti-inflammatory properties.
+7. Anti-Inflammatory – In a 2000 study of the effects of ricinoleic acid on inflammation, researchers found it exerted “capsaicin-like” anti-inflammatory properties.

-11. Constipation – A 2010 study found that castor oil packs were an effective means of decreasing constipation in the elderly.
+8. Constipation – A 2010 study found that castor oil packs were an effective means of decreasing constipation in the elderly.
 The oil can be rubbed on the abdomen (or a flannel soaked in the oil can be placed on the stomach), and heat is applied on top via a hot water bottle.

-12. Lymphatic Circulation – Castor oil is absorbed into the body through the skin.
+9. Lymphatic Circulation – Castor oil is absorbed into the body through the skin.
 Once absorbed, it stimulates the flow of lymphatic fluid.
 The lymphatic system is in charge of eliminating toxins from the body and blood.
 Therefore, improved lymph flow would translate to enhanced detoxification.
 A 1999 study on topical castor oil and the lymphatic system found that after a two-hour treatment with castor oil packs, there was a significant increase in the number of lymphocytes/T-11 cells (which form antibodies against pathogens).
 T cells continued increasing over a seven-hour period following treatment.

-13. Liver Detox – When rubbed on the right side of the abdomen, castor oil stimulates the liver and supports detoxification.
+10. Liver Detox – When rubbed on the right side of the abdomen, castor oil stimulates the liver and supports detoxification.

 Popularized by Edgar Cayce you can look up his information for more details.